 - 1. Provide a weathertight gooseneck of round cross-section for each penetration or group of penetrations.
 Set in water cut-off mastic and secure to the structural substrate. - 2.
 Acceptable gooseneck material is copper, of a sheet weight appropriate for the application. - 3.
 Flashing is typically constructed as a two part assembly consisting of a vertical wrap and a horizontal target patch.
-There must be a minimum of a two (2) inch (5 cm) overlap between vertical and horizontal flashing components.
+There must be a minimum of a three (3) inch overlap between vertical and horizontal flashing components.